 Jenifer died in an auto accident in 1986 at age 13.
 Please see her page for more information.

-Education: After a stint in the Army in Hawaii George graduated from Southwest Texas State University, San Marcos, with a degree in agricultural education.
+Education: After a stint in the Army in Hawaii George graduated from Southwest Texas State University (now known as Texas State University), San Marcos, with a degree in agricultural education.

 Influences: Country Music: Merle Haggard, Bob Wills & His Texas Playboys, Hank Williams, George Jones, and Conway Twitty.
 George also admired Frank Sinatra as a singer.
-His duet of "Fly Me To The Moon" with Mr. Sinatra can be found on George's Record Setting Box Set.
+His duet of "Fly Me To The Moon" with Mr. Sinatra can be found on George's record setting Strait Out of the Box, a box set of previously released, and unreleased songs.

-Former jobs: Foreman, managed a cattle ranch in Martindale Texas from sunrise to sunset, played south Texas honky-tonks at night.
-George was working with cattle in a pasture the first time he heard "Unwound" being played on the radio in his Chevy pick-up.
+Former jobs: Foreman, managed a cattle ranch in Martindale Texas from sunrise to sunset, played south Texas honky tonks at night.
+George was working with cattle in a pasture hearing "Unwound" being played on the radio in his Chevy pick-up.
 He said out loud "What is wrong with this picture!"
 He needed to tour.

 Backup band: The great Ace in the Hole Band, formed in 1975, one of the best Western Swing Bands there is.